-- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system."
+- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system.""

-For the Rule Change Request, having regard to any relevant MCE Statement of Policy Principles, the Commission considers that the relevant aspect of the NEO is promoting efficient operation of electricity services for the long term interests of consumers of electricity with respect to price and reliability and security of supply of electricity.14
+For the Rule Change Request, having regard to any relevant MCE Statement of Policy Principles, the Commission considers that the relevant aspect of the NEO is promoting efficient operation of electricity services for the long term interests of consumers of electricity with respect to price and reliability and security of supply of electricity.

-The Commission is satisfied that the Draft Rule will, or is likely to, contribute to the achievement of the NEO.
+The Commission is satisfied that the Rule as Made will, or is likely to, contribute to the achievement of the NEO.

-As discussed in section 5.3.1, the Draft Rule is likely to reduce AEMO's need to intervene in the NEM, resulting in cost saving which can be passed on to consumers of electricity.
+As discussed in section 5.3.1, the Rule as made is likely to reduce AEMO's need to intervene in the NEM, resulting in cost saving which can be passed on to consumers of electricity.
 This is likely to promote efficient operating of electricity services for the long term interests of consumers of electricity with respect to price of supply of electricity, hence contributing towards the achievement of NEO.

-See clause 3.7.1(b) of the Rules.
+&lt;sup>13 See clause 3.7.1(b) of the Rules.

-Under section 88(2), for the purposes of section 88(1) the Commission may give such weight to any aspect of the NEO as it considers appropriate in all the circumstances, having regard to any relevant MCE Statement of Policy Principles.
+&lt;sup>14 Under section 88(2), for the purposes of section 88(1) the Commission may give such weight to any aspect of the NEO as it considers appropriate in all the circumstances, having regard to any relevant MCE Statement of Policy Principles.

-As discussed more fully in section 5.3.2, the Draft Rule improves the quality of the PASA processes.
+As discussed more fully in section 5.3.2, the Rule as made improves the quality of the PASA processes.
 This is likely to provide participants in the NEM with better quality information relating to reserve outlooks, allowing the participants to make better operational decisions.
 Other things being equal, better quality decisions to be made by NEM participants will enhance the reliability and security of supply of electricity in the NEM.
-This is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to reliability and security of supply of electricity, hence contributing towards the NEO.
+This is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to reliability and security of supply supply of supply of supply of supply s

 The Commission notes that there are some inconsistencies between the Rules and the PASA processes in practice.
 Upon close examination, the Commission considers the costs of making changes to the PASA processes in order to comply with the Rules would outweigh the benefits of making changes to the Rules to align with the PASA processes in practice.
-The Draft Rule therefore reflects the latter.
-This negates AEMO's need to make changes to the PASA systems and process, resulting in cost saving which can be passed on to consumers of electricity.
-The cost saving is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to price of supply of electricity, hence contributing towards the NEO.
+The Rule as made therefore reflects the latter.
+This negates AEMO's need to make changes to the PASA systems and process, resulting in costs not being incurred and passed on to consumers of electricity.
+This is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to price of supply of electricity, hence contributing towards the NEO.

-As discussed in section 7, the Draft Rule enhances clarity of the Rules, hence promoting regulatory certainty.
+As discussed in section 7, the Rule as made enhances clarity of the Rules, hence promoting regulatory certainty.

-Regulatory uncertainty can pose unnecessary risks to participants the NEM.
+Regulatory uncertainty can pose unnecessary risks to participants in the NEM.
 NEM participants are likely to incur unnecessary costs in managing these risks, and these costs would be a factor contributing to inefficiencies in the NEM.
 Promoting regulatory certainty reduces NEM participants' risks, and hence reduces the costs necessary to manage these risks.
 The cost saving can be passed on to the consumers of electricity.
 This is likely to promote efficient operation of electricity services for the long term interests of consumers with respect to price of supply of electricity, hence contributing towards the achievement of NEO.